OSU-Enhancing-Deformation-Analysis/Model-Output-Preview/README.md

 ### 1. Install Dependencies

+Firstly, download this repository from GitHub and unzip it.

 Install PyTorch from [PyTorch.org](https://pytorch.org/) if you want to use CUDA acceleration.
 If you are using a CPU-only machine, you can install like this: